laurabora118/uofa-module11-notetaker-lsandura/README.md

 # uofa-module11-notetaker-lsandura
 Express.js Challenge: Note Taker Bootcamp Module completed by Laura Sandura

+//Your challenge is to create an application called Note Taker that can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

+The application’s front end has already been created.
+It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.

 Main Objective:
 AS A small business owner
 I WANT to be able to write and save notes